brianmhunt/brianmhunt.github.io/_posts/2014-01-25-strong-crypto-python-passwords.md

 ## Reservations

 Nothing is perfect.
 This is just a small piece of a security puzzle, and there are many other vectors one must bear in mind.
-Complexity increases the probability of inadvertent exposure.

 This does raise the bar for the specific concern where the stored secrets are divulged, and the risk then that the authentication they represent may be disclosed.